XorTroll/Goldleaf/README.md

     - *USB drives (thanks to libusbhsfs)*

-    - *Game savedata (check below how to mount it)*
+    - *Game savedata (read-only, check below how to mount it)*

+    - *NRO homebrew RomFs (read-only)*

-    > Note: game savedata will be automatically unmounted when Goldleaf is exited
+    > Note: all will be automatically unmounted when Goldleaf is exited

   - Features:

-    - Basic file operations: create, delete, copy, rename, view as hex/text, get size, etc.
+    - Basic file operations: create, delete, copy, rename, view as hexadecimal/text, get size, etc.

     - Basic directory operations: create, delete, copy, rename, (un)set archive bit, get full size, etc.

-    - Install NSP packages as applications/games, updates, etc. (**Note: use this carefully and make sure you know what you're doing**)
+    - Install NSP packages of applications/games, updates, add-on-content/DLC, etc. (**Note: use this carefully, and make sure you know what you're doing!**)

-    - Launch other NRO homebrews
+    - Launch other NRO homebrews and mount their RomFs (option mentioned above)

-    - Execute .bin files as RCM payloads
+    - Execute .bin files as RCM payloads (reboot with them)

-    - Set JPG/JPEG files as user icons (**Note: use this carefully and make sure you know what you're doing**)
+    - Set JPG/JPEG files as user icons (**Note: use this carefully, and make sure you know what you're doing!**)

     - // TODO: more

 - **Content manager**: an easy-to-use but fully featured content manager:

-  - Basic content (application/title, update, DLC, etc.) operations:
+  - Basic content (program, update, DLC, etc.) operations:

     - View content information (ID, size, version, play stats...)

     - Uninstall/completely remove the content (won't remove savedata)

-    - Export to NSP package
+    - Export existing contents to a NSP package

     - Mount savedata to navigate it (check the **Content explorer** above)

-    - Remove ticket if present (**Note: use this carefully and make sure you know what you're doing**)
+    - Remove ticket if present (**Note: use this carefully, and make sure you know what you're doing!**)

     - Reset launch version (useful to be able to play a base game after an update has been removed)

-    > Note: some of this operations are not available with system titles or gamecart titles.
+    > Note: some of this operations are not available with system or gamecard contents.

-  - Check unused tickets, and remove them (**Note: use this carefully and make sure you know what you're doing**)
+  - Check unused tickets, and remove them (**Note: use this carefully, and make sure you know what you're doing!**)

 - **Web browser**: makes use of the console's web applet: